 2025 -The Burn Scar

-On January 5th, 2025, The Palisades Fire burned through the Pacific Palisades, Malibu, Topanga and the Santa Monica Mountains where I live.
+On January 7th, 2025, The Palisades Fire burned through the Pacific Palisades, Malibu, Topanga and the Santa Monica Mountains where I live.
 I returned from evacuation to find that my house was spared, but much of the wild land around me was devastated.
-In the following months I tried to make sense of the destruction by documenting the regrowth in the burn scar, to tell one story of how this landscape heals.
+In the following months I tried to make sense of the destruction by documenting the regrowth in the burn scar and tell one story of how this landscape heals.
+This process of documentation inevitably led to the paintings above.

 February 1, scorched earth